How Volunteerism Helps Others and You

-Volunteering has a positive effect on your community—and it’s good for you too.
-Ben, a college freshman who did volunteer fund-raising work, calls it “a win-win situation."
-He says, "You feel good because you're helping others, and the others feel good because they're getting help.”
+Volunteering has a positive effect on your community—and it’s good for you too!
+Ben, a first-year college student who participated in volunteer fundraising, calls it, “a win-win situation.”

-Giving back to your community is valuable in itself, but helping others also offers many benefits.
-For example, it can help you learn more about yourself and even put you on a path to your future career.
-Learn more about the reasons to volunteer below.
+Giving back to your community is valuable in itself.
+Helping others also offers you many benefits.
+For example, it can help you learn more about yourself while exploring new interests.
+Volunteering in your community can even put you on the path to a career.
+Read on to learn more reasons to volunteer.

-For example, as a premed freshman, Gregory spent his summer volunteering at a local health clinic.
-He picked a clinic in an area with a lot of Spanish speakers so he could practice his language skills while observing medical workers.
-He also found time to ask the doctors questions.
+For example, as a first-year premed student, Gregory spent his summer volunteering at a local health clinic.
+He picked a clinic in a Spanish-speaking area so he could practice his language skills while observing medical professionals.
+He also took time to ask the doctors questions.

 Get Academic Credit

-Some high schools offer academic credit for volunteer work through service learning — a program that offers hands-on learning through service to the community.
+Some high schools offer academic credit for volunteer work through service learning.
+This is a program that offers hands-on learning through service to the community.
 To find out if your school offers service learning, talk to your school counselor.

-Your volunteer work illustrates your interests and character.
-When you list your volunteer work on your college applications, you show admission officers the value you’ll bring to their campus community.
+Your volunteer work showcases your interests and character to college admissions officers.
+Listing your volunteer work on college applications conveys the leadership skills and value you’ll bring to their campus.

 Make a Difference